junebash/junebash.com/_posts/2020-01-02-super-countdown-tracker.md

 Not only is this a *lot* simpler, but by using a private initializer, we ensure that only the `EventController` class can access the initializer, thus ensuring that there will only ever be one instance of it.

+An even better solution would probably be to use dependency injection and pass an `EventController` instance around the app as needed.

 ### Sort/Filter Enums

 For sorting and filtering the list of countdowns, I wanted the user to have a set number of ways they could sort and/or filter.
 This is a perfect use case for `enum`s.